Unlocking Cash Flow: A Comprehensive Guide to Why the Accounts Receivable Collection Period is So Important

 4. Indicator of Operational Efficiency

-The AR collection period is not just a finance department metric; it’s a measure of the efficiency of the entire business.
+The ar collection period is not just a finance department metric; it’s a measure of the efficiency of the entire business.
 It involves sales, invoicing, and the collections team.
 A long collection period could mean:

 • The sales team is extending credit to risky customers without proper vetting.